-- I. Upon written application to the Town Council and demonstration of extraordinary circumstances the Town Council has sole authority to waive or modify requirement of the road adoption criteria. - J. Accompanying each road association request for acceptance shall be separate, written recommendations by the Public Works Director and Town Engineer either supporting or not supporting public easement acceptance and their reasoning for the recommendation.
-A copy of the request and recommendations shall be forwarded to the Town Planner for notification purpose prior to public easement acceptance. - K. In order to provide an efficient and workable relationship between the Town and the road associations, each respective road association president or designee shall be the liaison between the Town and road association.
-Each road association is responsible to inform the Town Manager, in writing, identifying their respective association president or designee, address and telephone number by September1st of each respective year. - L. Maintenance services covered under this policy shall consist only of snowplowing and road sanding.
+- I. Upon written application to the Town Council and determination of extraordinary circumstances the Town Council has sole authority to waive or modify requirement(s) of the road adoption criteria. - J. In accordance with the Town annual budget cycle and to forecast Town winter maintenance expenditures, a letter of intent must be submitted by January 15th for any new road(s) to be considered for Public Easement for Winter Maintenance purposes for the subsequent winter.
+This letter of intent shall be submitted to the Town Manager by the developer, road owner, road association president or other agent of the road.
+The request must include the location and sufficient information for the Town to determine winter maintenance needs such as road length, width, grades, curve radii, drainage, and orientation.
+In the event that a letter of intent is duly submitted but the proposed new road(s) is/are not accepted for winter maintenance purposes, i.e. not sufficiently complete, the road owner/applicant shall be responsible for submitting a new letter of intent to the Town for consideration by January 15th during the winter preceding the proposed winter maintenance. - K. Accompanying each road association request for acceptance shall be separate, written recommendations by the Public Works Director and Town Engineer either supporting or not supporting public easement acceptance and their reasoning for the recommendation.
+A copy of the request and recommendations shall be forwarded to the Town Manager or designee for notification purpose prior to public easement acceptance. - L. In order to provide an efficient and workable relationship between the Town and the road associations, each respective road association president or designee shall be the liaison between the Town and road association.
+Each road association is responsible to inform the Town Manager, in writing, identifying their respective association president or designee, address and telephone number by September1st of each respective year. - M. Maintenance services covered under this policy shall consist only of snowplowing and road sanding.
 The provision of required materials: road sand and road salt is implied by this policy.
 All other maintenance aspects, materials and requirements of public easement roads accepted are the responsibility of the road association and its members, including road grading.
-The Town does not assume or accept liability for any defects in or lack of repair to public easements. - M. If a public easement's traveled portion is paved, the public easement road association and abutting property owners agree the Town assumes no responsibility for damages or injury to the paved surface. - N. For public easement road acceptance and road maintenance, each road association recognizes the Town of Gray responsibilities shall be limited to the scope of this policy and to hold the Town harmless regarding any liability for any negligent damage to property: including but not limited to: driveways, mail boxes, lawns, trees, curbing, shrubs or property markers.
+The Town does not assume or accept liability for any defects in or lack of repair to public easements. - N. If a public easement's traveled portion is paved, the public easement road association and abutting property owners agree the Town assumes no responsibility for damages or injury to the paved surface. - O. For public easement road acceptance and road maintenance, each road association recognizes the Town of Gray responsibilities shall be limited to the scope of this policy and to hold the Town harmless regarding any liability for any negligent damage to property: including but not limited to: driveways, mail boxes, lawns, trees, curbing, shrubs or property markers.
 Each road association or individual benefiting agrees to hold the Town of Gray, its officers, agents and employees harmless.
-This clause does not mean or intend to hold harmless private contractors for their negligent acts. - O. If the Public Works Director determines that an emergency exists on any public easement way due to heavy snowfall and/or narrowing of the travel ways due to snow banks, the Public Works Director and the Town Manager may take such additional snow plowing and/or removal action as he reasonably deems fit to abate the emergency.
+This clause does not mean or intend to hold harmless private contractors for their negligent acts. - P. If the Public Works Director determines that an emergency exists on any public easement way due to heavy snowfall and/or narrowing of the travel ways due to snow banks, the Public Works Director and the Town Manager may take such additional snow plowing and/or removal action as he reasonably deems fit to abate the emergency.
 The Public Works Director shall keep accurate financial records of any such emergency work and report the same to the Town Manager at least monthly.